 The NWP SAF is a collaborative project that develops tools to exploit satellite data for NWP.
 The NWP SAF is one of eight Satellite Application Facilities funded by EUMETSAT.

 The NWP SAF is led by the Met Office, with partners ECMWF, KNMI and Météo-France.
-The NWP SAF was started in February 1999 as part of EUMETSAT's SAF programme and is planned to continue to at least 2012.
+The NWP SAF was started in February 1999 as part of the EUMETSAT SAF programme and is planned to continue until at least 2015.
 The NWP SAF provides software and data monitoring reports from its website.

 A popular overview of the NWP SAF appeared in EUMETSAT's newsletter (PDF, 225 kB).